 Proper program governance can help keep the Total Cost of Ownership of the program as low as possible while decreasing overall risk.
 Lastly, it will ensure requirements are properly translated into a comprehensive solution deployment in what is a high stakes environment.

-In closing, data privacy is a burgeoning area which RevGen Partners believes organizations would be wise to get out in front of.
-All breakthrough technologies eventually require adjustments in their management to ensure safety, and this is data’s moment in that area.
+In closing, data privacy is a burgeoning area which RevGen Partners believes organizations would be wise to get out in front of, especially given the increase in data privacy laws and rising numbers of cyberattacks.
+All breakthrough technologies eventually require adjustments in their management to ensure safety for your employees, your customers, and your organization.